-The software documentation file in the GENERAL INFORMATION subdirectory contains information on which software packages work best to import PBM raster files.
-It also includes network sources for the graphics software and data-compression information.
+The software documentation file in the GENERAL INFORMATION directory contains information on which software packages work best to import PBM (portable bit map-8-bit binary) raster files.
+It also includes network sources for the graphics software and data compression information.
+The README file gives information on whom to contact with any questions about the production of or data on the CD-ROM.

-The ASCII files are TAB delimited for compatibility with most spreadsheet and database programs.
-Holes that have more than one logging pass with the same tools are labeled "Pass 1," "Pass 2," etc. Holes that have long logging runs are commonly divided into TOP, MIDDLE, and BOTTOM sections.
+All of the ASCII files (basic log and dipmeter files) are TAB delimited for compatibility with most spreadsheet and database programs.
+Holes that have more than one logging pass with the same tools are labeled Pass 1, Pass 2, etc. Holes that have long logging runs are often divided into TOP, MIDDLE, and BOTTOM sections.
+This is noted by adding "top," "mid," or "bot" to the data file names where space permits or a "t," "m," or "b" where there is room for only one character.